- What What a Plea Bargain Means in Illinois

 A plea makes sense when the evidence against you is strong and the offer meaningfully reduces your exposure.
 It may not make sense when there are viable defenses the prosecution has not fully accounted for, when key evidence was illegally obtained and could be suppressed, when the charge carries collateral consequences (immigration, professional licensing, gun rights) that outweigh the benefit, or when the sentence offer is close to what you would likely receive at trial anyway.

-What Happens If I Reject a Plea Deal and Go to Trial in Illinois?
+What Happens if You Reject a Plea Deal

 If you reject a plea offer and go to trial in Illinois, one of two things happens: you are acquitted and the case is over, or you are convicted and sentenced by the judge.